oisouza/PrancingPonySharp/README.md

 ### More about lib
 * .NETFramework 4.5 | .NETStandard 2.1
 * The name was inspired by the book I love the most, _The Lord of the Rings_.
 * My inspiration is to fight big problems in the huge legacy monsters I program every day.

+https://www.nuget.org/packages/PrancingPonySharp66/ is error, ignore this package.
+Because, unicorns hampered the poor pony's development 😠